 Welcome from our Head Students

-We are delighted to announce our new Head Students, Evie Perry and Seb Wickenden for this year, pictured here with Mr King, Head of School.
+We are delighted to announce our new Head Students, Lex Allsop and Edgar Garnier for this year; pictured below with Mr King, Headteacher.
 Read on for their experiences over the last 5 years at Esher High School.

 It was on 17 September 2020 that I first visited the Esher High School.
 I was in the process of joining but before I started classes a meeting was arranged between my soon-to-be Head of Year, my mum and myself.
 I have never struggled with socialising, but equally have never had confidence in myself nor my academic abilities.
 Looking back, I feel that this ‘little talk,’ had a huge impact on me.
 It was the start to my journey and the preparation I needed to feel comfortable in this new environment.
 However, this move changed my life forever.
 The school itself has been an incredible support system for me, helping through my most challenging moments.
 This has impacted not only my grades and ability in lessons but also my attitude to life outside school.
 I am very grateful to the teachers at the school, who not only believed in my potential but brought back my belief in myself.

 I will always remember the extra mile the teachers go to from maths classes after school before the Year 9 summer exams to the staff involved with the production of Chicago play and the extra work they put in so that it was something we, as students, could be proud of and our school’s amazing support base ISB, which really cares about students’ mental well-being.
 In my experience, each and every teacher and member of staff at Esher High impacts our lives for the better simply by being a role model for us.
 Being surrounded by supportive peers has also positively impacted my school experience as well as my work ethic.